Cohen: TVA Should Not Tap Aquifer

-The Tennessee Valley Authority (TVA) should cool its proposed, natural-gas-powered energy plant here with recycled waste water, not fresh water from the Memphis Sand Aquifir, according to Rep. Steve Cohen in a recent letter.
+The Tennessee Valley Authority (TVA) should cool its proposed, natural-gas-powered energy plant here with recycled waste water, not fresh water from the Memphis Sand Aquifir, according to Rep. Steve Cohen in a recent letter to Memphis Mayor Jim Strickland.

+Strickland contacted Cohen to express his thoughts on the project, the letter said.
+The mayor’s views on the project were not made clear in the letter but an inquiry on the topic has been made to Strickland’s office.

-Cohen said the TVA should stick to its original plan to use waste water from Memphis Light Gas & Water to cool its plant, instead of pulling 3 million gallons of Memphis drinking water per day from the aquifer.
+However, Cohen does make his views clear.
+The TVA should stick to its original plan to use waste water from Memphis Light Gas & Water to cool its plant, instead of pulling 3 million gallons of Memphis drinking water per day from the aquifer.
 Cohen called TVA’s new proposal “unprecedented.”

 “The potential for increased pollution in the aquifer brought on by an increase in well-drilling and water-pumping has also been a matter of concern for residents and for leaders in the Tennessee environmental community,” Cohen said.